ULHPC/dotfiles/docs/vagrant.md

 Once within the box, feel free to try the ULHPC dotfiles.
 You can install them by running:

-      $> /vagrant/install.sh      # /vagrant mounts the root of the Falkor's dotfile repository
+      $> /vagrant/install.sh      # /vagrant mounts the root of the ULHPC dotfiles repository